simoneintech/quiz-game.py/README.md

     print("Sorry, Incorrect!")
 ```

-We now create the questionnarie for the quiz game itself. /
+We now create the questionnarie for the quiz game itself.
-Thes starting score is 0, hence the variable 'score=0'. /
+Thes starting score is 0, hence the variable 'score=0'.
-After you answer each question, 'score += 1' tells the computer,/
+After you answer each question, 'score += 1' tells the computer,
 for every right answer the player gets correct, print 'YAY!
-Correct' /
+Correct'
 and add 1.
 'Else' print "Sorry, Incorrect" and add no "point".

 ## Lastly: